PB & J (Brooklyn Nine-Nine): Plot

 Trudy Judy (Nicole Byer) visits the precinct, informing Jake (Andy Samberg) that Doug Judy (Craig Robinson) has been arrested in Trenton, New Jersey.
-He visits him in jail, where Judy explains that he got arrested as he had an arrest warrant in Trenton, which falls out of Jake's jurisdiction after he cleared his criminal record in New York.
+He visits him in jail, where Judy explains that he had been arrested as he had an arrest warrant in Trenton, which falls out of Jake's jurisdiction after he cleared his criminal record in New York.

 As Judy is about to be transported to South Woods State Prison, Jake agrees to transfer him to the prison so they can have one last fun time together before his incarceration by taking him on a Pontiac Trans Am and both wearing rings with the initials "PB & J" (Pontiac Bandit & Jake).
 They start their road trip by driving in the Pontiac and giving Judy his last great meal before prison.
 However, Boyle (Joe Lo Truglio) arrives and tells Jake that he shouldn't trust Judy as he will probably try to escape, and in order to avoid any connection to the Pontiac, has them travel with him in his RV.
 Jake does not believe him until Judy himself says he will try to escape.

 While in the RV, Jake and Judy decide to play a trivia contest: if Jake wins, Judy will not escape but if Judy wins, Jake will let him go.
 Jake misses the final question when he fails to know if Judy had an earring.
 However, Jake reveals that he only played the contest in order to buy time as he texted Holt (Andre Braugher) about their location.
 But Judy states he knew Jake's intentions and he changed his phone numbers so instead of texting Holt, he texted Trudy and his crew is on the way.
 Jake contacts Holt, who threatens that he will be fired if Judy escapes.
 In order to avoid Judy's men, Jake rents a Galaxie 500 to drive to prison.